Higher-order topological semimetals and nodal superconductors with an order-two crystalline symmetry: Introduction

-Soon after the discovery of gapped higher-order topological band structures, it was realized that topological gapless phases may also have higher-order anomalous boundary states \cite{ezawa2018,lin2018semimetal,wang2019,wang2020b,rui2021,zhao2020,wieder2020,wang2020a,ghorashi2020,zhang2020,calugaru2019,roy2019,ghorashi2019,wei2021,ni2021,luo2021}.
+Soon after the discovery of gapped higher-order topological band structures, it was realized that topological gapless phases may also have higher-order anomalous boundary states \cite{ezawa2018,lin2018semimetal,wang2019,wang2020b,rui2021,zhao2020,wieder2020,wang2020a,ghorashi2020, zhang2020,calugaru2019,roy2019,ghorashi2019,wei2021,ni2021,luo2021,lange2021,zhaoPRL2021}.
 In particular, a second-order topological semimetal has anomalous states on crystal hinges, extending between the projections of the nodal points of the bulk band structure.
 No third-order topological semimetals can exist, because a putative anomalous corner state can always hybridize with the continuum of bulk states.

 In this article, we consider the question, for which combinations of tenfold-way and crystalline symmetries second-order topological gapless phases may exist.
-Hereto, we note that, if we again view the Hamiltonian $H(k_x,k_y,k_z)$ as a one-parameter family of two-dimensional Hamiltonians $H_{k_z}(k_x,k_y)$, a second-order topological nodal semimetal or superconductor arises if, as a function of $k_z$, $H_{k_z}(k_x,k_y)$ goes through a topological phase transition involving a gapped second-order phase \cite{lin2018semimetal,wieder2020}.
+Hereto, we note that, if we again view the Hamiltonian $H(k_x,k_y,k_z)$ as a one-parameter family of two-dimensional Hamiltonians $H_{k_z}(k_x,k_y)$, a second-order topological nodal semimetal or superconductor arises if, as a function of $k_z$, $H_{k_z}(k_x,k_y)$ goes through a topological phase transition involving a gapped second-order phase atomic-limit phase \cite{lin2018semimetal,wieder2020} \footnote{ We do not consider ``higher-order Weyl semimetals'', for which, as a function of $k_z$, there is a topological phase transition between a first-order and a second-order phase \cite{ghorashi2020,wang2020b,luo2021}.
+Such topological band structures may be viewed as the direct sum of a standard Weyl semimetal and a gapped second-order topological band structure.}.
 Hence, to determine which combinations of tenfold-way and crystalline symmetries allow for second-order nodal phases, it suffices to inspect topological phase transitions of the two-dimensional Hamiltonians $H_{k_z}(k_x,k_y)$.
-We here provide such a classification for three crystalline symmetries: mirror, twofold rotation, or inversion symmetry.
+We here provide such a systematic classification for three crystalline symmetries: mirror, twofold rotation, or inversion symmetry.
 These are the symmetries for which a full order-resolved classification of gapped topological band structures exists \cite{geier2018,khalaf2018symmetry,khalaf2018inversion,trifunovic2019}.